buckleylab/HR-SIP_example/README.md

 ## The tutorials

-All tutorials are formatted as markdown files viewable with GitHub (.md).
-They were writen in R markdown and original files are included here (.Rmd).
+All tutorials are formatted as markdown files compatible with GitHub (.md).
+They were writen in Rmarkdown and original files are also included here (.Rmd).

 ### [Simple HTSSIP example](Chapter_Examples.md)
 Runs through a simple example for analyzing a real amplicon dataset with MW-HR-SIP.
 The dataset used here includes a single treatment and control pair.

 ### [Multi-sample HTSSIP example](HRSIP_multiple_samples.md)
-Runs through a more complex example for analyzing an amplicon dataset that includes multiple treatments and sampling days with their corresponding controls.
+A more complex example for analyzing an amplicon dataset that includes multiple treatments and sampling days with their corresponding controls.

 ### [Additional preliminary analyses](addl_prelim_analyses.md)
 Examples of additional analyses that can be run prior to MW-HR-SIP: